Recipe: Homemade Marshmallows

-You’ll need cooking spray, a stand mixer, and a candy thermometer for this recipe. *Use food coloring to visually call out the extract flavor you chose for the marshmallows; red works great for cinnamon marshmallows and green makes peppermint marshmallows look minty.
+You’ll need cooking spray, a stand mixer, and a candy thermometer for this recipe. *Use food coloring to visually call out the extract flavor you chose for the marshmallows; green makes peppermint marshmallows look minty.

 Spray a 9x12 baking pan with cooking spray.
 Spread the oil around the pan with paper towel to make sure there’s a thin layer of oil covering every surface.

 Add gelatin to the bowl of a stand mixer.
 Combine ½ cup cold water with extract of choice and pour mixture over gelatin, whisking gently with a fork.
 Stir until there are no more large lumps.
 Set bowl in stand mixer fitted with whisk attachment.